-By the end of January the Ardennes salient was no more than a bulge, and in Holland there were no German troops left west and south of the Maas.
+By the end of January the Ardennes salient was no more than a bulge, and in Holland, there were no German troops left west and south of the Maas.
 The triangle between the river Maas and the Roer north of Duren had also been cleared.
 The object of the Battle of the Rhineland was to master the region between the Maas and the Rhine from Düsseldorf to Nijmegen and then to establish a bridgehead north of the Ruhr.
-The Ninth United States Army was to be under Field Marshal Montgomery's command and was to operate on the right of his front; given success it would presently form a line on the Rhine between Dusseldorf and Wesel.
-The First Canadian Army, on the left of the front, was to strike south-eastwards from the neighbourhood of Nijmegen, as far as the general line Geldern-Xanten.
+The Ninth United States Army was to be under Field Marshal Montgomery's command and was to operate on the right of his front; given success, it would presently form a line on the Rhine between Dusseldorf and Wesel.
+The First Canadian Army, on the left of the front, was to strike south-eastwards from the neighborhood of Nijmegen, as far as the general line Geldern-Xanten.
 The British Second Army was to hold a firm front on the Maas, between the other two armies, and to assist the Canadian advance at every opportunity; its staff also had to prepare plans and orders for the crossing of the Rhine.

 The First Canadian Army, under General H. D. G. Crerar, comprised ten divisions, of which six were United Kingdom formations.
 Its total strength was close on half a million men.
-The first phase of the attack was to be carried through by the 30th Corps, under Lieutenant-General B. G. Horrocks, who had under him for the purpose seven divisions plus three armoured brigades, special assault units and additional artillery.
+The first phase of the attack was to be carried through by the 30th Corps, under Lieutenant-General B. G. Horrocks, who had under him for the purpose seven divisions plus three armored brigades, special assault units, and additional artillery.
 The 2nd and 3rd Canadian Divisions were incorporated in this force.
-The task of the 30th Corps was to clear the Reichswald Forest, through which ran the northern part of the main defences of the Siegfried Line, and make good a line from Gennep south of the Forest to Cleve.
-After this first phase, the Canadian 2nd Corps under General G. G. Simonds was to come in on the north end of the battle, and operations on a two-corps front were to continue up to a line running through Weeze, Udem and Calcar up to the Rhine opposite Emmerich.
+The task of the 30th Corps was to clear the Reichswald Forest, through which ran the northern part of the main defenses of the Siegfried Line and make good a line from Gennep south of the Forest to Cleve.
+After this first phase, the Canadian 2nd Corps under General G. G. Simonds was to come in on the north end of the battle, and operations on a two-corps front were to continue up to a line running through Weeze, Udem, and Calcar up to the Rhine opposite Emmerich.
 The third phase of the scheme called upon the two corps to overcome the strong German defensive line in the Hochwald and to advance to the general line Geldern-Xanten.
-The whole attack was timed to begin on 8th February, 1945.8 February 1945
+The whole attack was timed to begin on 8th February 1945.8 February 1945

 Despite the difficulties of concealing preparations o so large a scale as this great move required, the Germans were unable to see what was intended.
 Their staff did not expect more than a diversionary attack from Nijmegen towards the Reichswald; their conviction was that the main thrust would come eastwards from the neighbourhood of Venlo.
 This led to some confusion in the initial resistance in the forward positions, and this confusion was increased by intensive preliminary Allied air attacks on railway bridges and ferries which would have to be used by the Germans in order to bring reinforcements and supplies to the front.